M4elstr0m/UsefulGenPy/README.md

 # UsefulGenPy
-A Python script containing some must-have generators
+A Python Module containing time-saving generators.
+The code as got a lot of Docstrings don't hesitate to check those if needed.

 <br>